ArgonDesign/gumpifier/GumpifierBlog/md/Patrick.md

 Consider, for a moment, the following example.
 We have a picture of someone with skis, and are trying to insert them into a picture of a snow-covered ski slope.
 This throws up a whole tranche of questions and problems:

 <ul>
-<li>A naïve approach would slam the luminance of the foreground up to a high value because of the brightness of the white snow behind.
+<li>A naive approach would slam the luminance of the foreground up to a high value because of the brightness of the white snow behind.
 But what if the skier is wearing black clothing?
 This would be an inappropriate correction.</li>
 <li>How do we know if the skier is wearing black clothing?
 He may be wearing grey, or even white clothes, but the photo is horribly underexposed.
 To better gauge the overall exposure of the foreground, we would need its surroundings: impossible from our modified dataset as we already use the surroundings as the background image!</li>
 <li>What if the skier is wearing black trousers and a white top?
 What is the most appropriate luminance shift to apply?
 Should we apply a single value across the whole foreground or multiple values?</li>
 </ul>

 These are questions which a human may find difficult to answer, given the same dataset, so it seems unreasonable to expect a neural net to learn effectively.